-We may, with your permission, share your personal information with the third party companies that we work with so they may offer you their relevant products and services.
+We may, with your permission, share your personal information with the third-party companies that we work with so they may offer you their relevant products and services.

 Will we send you marketing information?
-We would love to stay in touch with you from time to time to offer you the services of Bridges and also keep you informed of what is happening in the property sector.
+We would love to stay in touch with you from time to time to offer you the services of Bridges and our partners, and to keep you informed of what is happening in the property sector.
 We may do so by email, post, text message, telephone or other reasonable form of communication.
-Emails will contain a link to unsubscribe and you can also contact us directly at any time to withdraw your consent for us to contact you for marketing purposes.
+Emails will contain a link to unsubscribe, and you can also contact us directly at any time to withdraw your consent for us to contact you for marketing purposes.

 How do we store your Information?
 We have appropriate technical and organisational measures in place to ensure your data is secure against the risk of unauthorised or unlawful processing and against accident, loss, destruction or damage.
 Data is stored in electronic computer systems and our paper document management system.
-Where data is shared with third parties who carry out data processing on our behalf we will enter into a written agreement that they will only act on our instructions and that they have appropriate security measures in place.
+Where data is shared with third parties who carry out data processing on our behalf, we will enter into a written agreement that they will only act on our instructions and that they have appropriate security measures in place.
 Should any breach of data occur, we have internal processes for reporting and reviewing any incidents, including filing a report with the ICO where appropriate.

 How long will we keep your information for?
 We are required to keep your information on record for as long as is reasonably necessary to fulfil our legal and statutory obligations.
 HMRC state we must keep records for a certain number of years.
 You can unsubscribe from our marketing communications at any time.
-If you decide to exercise your right to be forgotten then we will remove the data that we don’t otherwise need to keep a record of for any legal or statutory purpose.
+If you decide to exercise your right to be forgotten, then we will remove the data that we don’t otherwise need to keep a record of for any legal or statutory purpose.

 What Rights do you have?
 To exercise any of the individual rights you may have, please email email@example.com:

 - Right of Access – if you would like a copy of the information we hold, you are welcome to request the same at any time.
 We will normally provide the information free of charge and within one month of the request.
 If we feel your request is manifestly unfounded or excessive then we may charge a reasonable fee and/or if your request is complex or numerous requests are made then we can extend the timescale by a further two months.
 If we refuse to comply, we will explain why and give you the details of the supervisory body you can complain to.